AaronJohnson02/AaronJohnson02/readme.md

 ## Hey, You can call me Aaron 👋

-- 🔭 I’m currently persuing a Bachelors in Computer Science
+- 🔭 I’m currently persuing a Bachelors in Computer Science at Christ (Deemed To Be) University.
 - 🌱 I’m currently learning Python and R.
+- 🚀 I'm interested in Machine Learning and IoT
 ___

 ### Contact Me 📱